 The second major exception is that if the immigrant beneficiary is a child who will become a U.S. citizen immediately upon approval or entry to the U.S. for a green card, no I-864 needs to be submitted for the child.
 Once again, however, the petitioner should submit a Form I-864W to explain the situation.

 Other family-based green card applicants who don't need to fill out Form I-864, and should instead fill out an I-864W, include self-petitioning widows or widowers of U.S. citizens and self-petitioning battered spouses or children.

-You don't get to count the assets at their full cash value, however.
+You don't get to count the assets at their full cash value for immigration purposes, however.
 In most cases, you must divide the value of the assets by five; or by three if the applicant is an immediate relative, for example the husband, wife, or parent of a U.S. citizen.

 Income issues are the cause of many denials of green card applications.
 It's worth getting a lawyer's help to deal with this thorny issue.